 Participation in the contest aspect of the NHD program starts with your Regional Contest.
-To get started, contact your Regional Coordinator for to learn how to register for your Regional Contest using the following link:
+Contact your Regional Coordinator to learn how to register for your Regional Contest.

 The following special prizes are offered at the State Contest.
 Students may self-nominate for these prizes during the State Contest registration.

 The Mayflower Prize